danibolanos/TFG-Ensuring_Fairness_in_ML/README.md

 -----

 Repository for my **bachelor's thesis** for the *Double Degree in Computer Engineering and Mathematics* at the [University of Granada](http://www.ugr.es) about an experimental study of different counterfactual fairness models.
 A compiled version of the notebook can be downloaded at [this link](https://github.com/danibolanos/TFG-Guarantee_Fairness_in_ML/releases/download/v1.0.0/memoria.pdf).
-A tutorial on running the experiment based on *Jupyter Notebook* can be downloaded at [this link](https://github.com/danibolanos/TFG-Guarantee_Fairness_in_ML/blob/main/experimentos/tutorial.ipynb).
+A tutorial for running the experiment based on *Jupyter Notebook* can be found at [this link](https://github.com/danibolanos/TFG-Guarantee_Fairness_in_ML/blob/main/experimentos/tutorial.ipynb).

 ### Description (English)